klm-lab/store/README.md

 ```
 The store your callback received contains everything you need to consume or dispatch data.

-* Listen to specific event.
-Every key in your store is an event
+* Listen to specific change
 ```js
 const myStore = createStore(...);